Shabnamfazly/Week-3-Password-Generator/README.md

 ## Week-3-Password-Generator

 ## Description
-For this challenge my task was to modify some javascript starter code to create a website that will allow the user to generate random passowrds with a certain criteria that they've chosen.When the user clicks the 'generate password' button they will be prompted to choose from the following criteria:
+For this challenge my task was to modify some javascript starter code to create a website that will allow the user to generate a random passoword with a certain criteria that they've chosen.When the user clicks the 'generate password' button they will be prompted to choose from the following criteria:
 * Number of characters
 * Special characters
 * Numeric characters